bevyengine/bevy/CONTRIBUTING.md

 Making a game engine is a huge project and facilitating collaboration is a lot of work.
 At the moment @cart is our only paid contributor, so [go sponsor him!](https://github.com/sponsors/cart)
 We track issues and pull requests that must be included in releases using [Milestones](https://github.com/bevyengine/bevy/milestones).

-You can see what we're planning by following along at the [Bevy Roadmap](https://github.com/bevyengine/bevy/projects/1).
-If you'd like an up-to-the-minute look at our progress on a specific project, feel free to ask on Discord.

 ### Making changes to Bevy

 Most changes don't require much "process".
 If your change is relatively straightforward, just do the following: